tari/taricorp.net/content/posts/2020/introducing-tihle/index.md

 reset vector to write to port 255, we can avoid spurious termination.

 It quickly becomes obvious that treating termination separately from other traps doesn't work well.
-If the program decides to read a value from `0x0028` (where control flow jumps to execute a system routine), it would cause incorrect actions to be taken which would almost certainly cause the program to begin behaving incorrectly.
+If the program decides to read a value from `0x0028` for instance (where control flow jumps to execute a system routine), it would cause incorrect actions to be taken which would almost certainly cause the program to begin behaving incorrectly.
 What's required is a way to ensure traps are only taken when executing the target code, not if the system happens to read a given memory address as data.
 It wasn't an immediate problem, but this will be revisited later.

 ### MirageOS